ZenMar2000/MyEvolutionSim2/Obsidian Files/Logic/Node Genome.md

 #logic
+A node genome represents one or more Hexadecimal values that links the current node with his child/children nodes.

+**It numerically represents all the linked child nodes the current node will write his output to.**

 A single genome is composed of 24 bits (6 hexadecimal values).

 The genome is subdivided in a way to represent the following informations: